ADGEfficiency/dsr-rl/PITCHME.md

 Energy Data Scientist at Tempus Energy

 ---
-### Goals for today and tomorrow
+### Goals for the course

 Introduction to **concepts, ideas and terminology**

 Familiarity with important literature

-Experience with running reinforcement learning experiments

-Guidance on reinforcement learning project ideas

-Working with existing code bases

----
-### Goals for today and tomorrow
 To really learn RL, you will need to dedicate significiant amount of time (same as if you want to learn NLP, convolution, GANs etc)

-These slides are designed as both a **future reference** and slides for today
+These slides are designed as both a **future reference** and slides for today.
+The pdf notes provided in `dsr-rl/notes` are a more detailed look

 ---
 ### Where to go next